 If you like it, share it! so that the content reaches more people who like contemporary art and subscribe to the Newsletter so that you don't miss out on new publications.

 Apúntate abajo y recibirás las publicaciones referentes a trabajos realizados en cemento y hormigón y convocatorias en torno a las <<no fronteras entre disciplinas>>

 Y si eres creativ@ te servirá esta GUÍA TÉCNICA

 piezas de hormigón”

 Responsable Sandra Galindo.
-Finalidad: envío de mis publicaciones.
+Finalidad: envío de las publicaciones.
 Podrás ejercer tus derechos de acceso, rectificación, limitación o eliminación de tus datos.
 Encontrarás más información aquí.